-This course incorporates five foundation units plus units from the Fabrication stream.
+This course incorporates foundation units plus elective units.
 The foundation units of competency represent the basic skills, knowledge and attitudes required by all workers within the manufacturing, engineering and related service industries.
 They specifically address industry awareness, communicating with others, planning for work, quality principles and working safely.
 These foundation units of competency focus on developing and refining the skills required to work effectively within the industry, and need to be exhibited throughout the entire course.

-The competencies from the Fabrication elective stream complement these competencies by providing a range of practical and technical skills and articulation into the Engineering Fabrication trade.
+The elective units complement these competencies and provide a range of practical and technical skills which will facilitate a transition into the metal and engineering industry.

 - Students must complete a minimum of 35 hours work placement each year in a metal and engineering workplace. - This is a competency based course.
 This means that students work to develop the competencies, skills and knowledge described in each unit of competency.
 To be assessed as competent a student must demonstrate, to a qualified assessor, that they can effectively carry out the various tasks and combinations of tasks listed to the standard required in the industry.
 There is no mark awarded in competency based assessment.
-Students are assessed as either 'competent' or 'not yet competent'.
-Competency based assessment determines the vocational qualification that a student will receive.
+Students

-- There is an optional Higher School Certificate examination for Metal and Engineering (240 hour).
+- are assessed as either 'competent' or 'not yet competent'.
+Competency based assessment determines the vocational qualification that a student will receive. - There is an optional Higher School Certificate examination for Metal and Engineering (240 hour).
 The written exam consists of multiple choice items, short answers and extended response items.
 The questions will be based on units of competency and HSC Requirements and Advice detailed in the syllabus.
 The examination is independent of the competency based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification. - The HSC exam mark for this course may be included in the ATAR (Category B). - A materials fee applies to this course.

-The consumable fee covers the cost of constructing the several projects which students undertake in Years 11 and 12.
+The consumable fee covers the cost of constructing the several projects which students undertake in Years 11 and 12